pocorall/hello-scaloid-gradle/README.md

 Is the build too slow?
 ----------------------
-This maven project works completely.
+This gradle project works completely.
 But long build time would matter, which usually takes more than 40 seconds.
 We recommend to [build your project with sbt](https://github.com/pocorall/hello-scaloid-sbt), which enables incremental build.
 This usually takes only several seconds.